jeremiahflaga/jeremiahflaga.github.io-OLD/index.md

 -----

-I'm also a TDD advocate, so I collected some [quotes about TDD](/memorabilia/quotes/tdd/).
+I'm also a learn-a-little-bit-of-TDD advocate, so I collected some [quotes about TDD](/memorabilia/quotes/tdd/).

 _Enjoy!_